8 Characteristics of a True Friend

 Here are eight characteristics that you should pay attention to when considering the qualities of good friends.

 1. Friends Worthy of a Lifetime Friendship

-What about those few friends who you once had that really mattered?
-The friends who had the same vision as you had about the world.
-The friends you remember that you were able to talk with about extremely interesting and fulfilling topics.
+What happened to those friends who had the same vision as you about the world.
+The friends you remember that you were able to talk with about fascinating and exciting topics.

 What happened to those people?
 Maybe they were friends you had in college, but you didn't stay in touch.
-Maybe they were acquaintances you had in a prior employment, and you let them go when you moved on.
+Perhaps they were acquaintances you had in prior employment, and you let them go when you moved on.

 You may not have developed those acquaintances into friendships, but they are the ones that would have made a difference in your life.

 Try to find them and make a connection again.
 Life is short.
 It's never too late.
 They may feel the same as you.

 2. Real Friends Will Always Steer You Right